isabella232/ios-swift-verification-tutorial/readme.md

 We also offer [Flash Call Verification](https://www.sinch.com/products/verification/flash-call-verification/) but this is only available for Android.

-At the end of this tutorial we will have a basic app that looks something like this.
+At the end of this tutorial we will have a basic app that looks like this.

 <center><img src="images/screen1.png" width="290px" alt="enable verification"><img src="images/screen2.png" width="290px" alt="successful verification"></center>